Alignak-monitoring-contrib/alignak-demo/README.rst

 * `Graphite server <http://grafana.demo.alignak.net/dashboard/db/graphite-server-carbon-metrics>`_ reports on Carbon/Graphite own monitoring.

+**Note** that a Grafana dashboard sample is available in the */usr/local/etc/alignak/sample/grafana* directory created when you installed the alignak-demo package;)

 Install node.js on your server according to the recommended installation process.
 On FreeBSD:
 ::